uns-hq/.github/profile/README.md

 # Unified Notification Stream

-A centralised notification streaming platform (an alternative to RSS).
+A centralised notification streaming platform (an alternative to RSS). comming soon...